The Only Glass Skin Guide You Need To Read

 The ultimate Korean Skincare Routine for Glass Skin

-If you love the sound of healthy, hydrated, radiant-looking skin, you’ll want to add some of these steps into your lineup.
-But the typical 10-step Korean skincare might not feel achievable.
-You can adapt the regimen and start by introducing the steps that feel right for you.
+If you love the sound of glassy, radiant skin, you’ll want to add these steps into your lineup – but if the typical 10-step Korean skincare doesn’t achievable, you can easily adapt the regimen and start by introducing only the steps that feel right for you.
+So, ditch your heavy creams, and discover the featherlight glass skin products we really rate and the order you need to apply them.

 Step 1 & 2: Double cleanse

-Double cleansing is the backbone to the Korean skincare routine, removing makeup and impurities to create a clean canvas.
-Start with an oil-based cleanser or a cleansing balm to break down your makeup – we recommend Then I Met You Living Cleansing Balm, £14.00.
+Double cleansing is the backbone of the Korean skincare routine, as it’s the most effective way to remove makeup and impurities, creating a clean canvas for the rest of your skincare.
+Start with an oil-based cleanser or a cleansing balm first to break down your makeup – we recommend Then I Met You's Living Cleansing Balm.
 Follow up with a gentle foam or cream cleanser, depending on your skin type.
-Dr. Jart+ Pore Remedy Renewing Foam Cleanser, £21.00 is our go-to.
+Dr. Jart+ Pore Remedy Renewing Foam Cleanser is our go-to.

 Step 3: Exfoliate

 This step is optional based on what your skin needs.
-If you have combination to oily skin, you’ll benefit from using a gentle exfoliating toner, such as Then I Met You Birch Milk Refining Toner, £34.00 each day.
+If you have combination to oily skin, you’ll benefit from using a gentle exfoliating toner, like Then I Met You's Birch Milk Refining Toner each day.
 Those with dry, sensitive skin should incorporate this step once or twice a week depending on how your complexion feels.

 Step 4 & 5: Toner and essence

-While toner might not be as common in Western skincare routines, it’s essential in the K-Beauty method.
-We are huge fans of the LANEIGE Cream Skin Cerapeptide™ Toner & Moisturizer, £29.50 as it removes all traces of your cleanser and gives your skin a hit of hydration.
+While toner might not be as common in Western skincare routines, it’s essential in the K-beauty method.
+We are huge fans of the Laneige Cream Skin Cerapeptide™ Toner & Moisturiser as it removes all traces of your cleanser and gives your skin a hit of hydration.
 Follow up with an essence, which is the ideal step in between cleansing and treating the skin.
 An essence is like a primer for your skincare.
-If you haven’t used one before, we recommend starting with as it leaves your skin feeling super soft.
+If you haven’t used one before, we recommend starting with The Ordinary's Multi-Active Delivery Essence as it leaves your skin feeling super soft.

 Step 6: Serums and treatments